akponaokujeni/starter-academic/content/authors/admin/_index.md

 interests:
 - Mapping & monitoring vegetation patterns
 - Remote sensing of the urbanized world
-- Hyperspectral data & multispectral time-series
+- Imaging spectroscopy & multispectral time-series
 - Image processing with machine learning

 # Education to show in About widget